zxgineng/deepnlp/Segmentation&Tagging/Joint-Seg-Tag/README.md

 ## Experiments

-Simplify training process of paper
+Simplified training process of paper
 No fine tuning
 Run all evaluation on the test data

+Dataset: CNC

 **joint seg and tag with 3-gram rep inputs**